bocadilloproject/bocadillo/docs/getting-started/tutorial.md

     asyncio.run(client("ws://localhost:8000/conversation"))
 ```

-Run the server-side application with `python app.py` and, in a separate terminal, start the `client.py` script.
+Run the server-side application with `uvicorn app:app` and, in a separate terminal, start the `client.py` script.
 You should be greeted with a `>` prompt.
 If so, start chattin'!

 ```
 $ python client.py